AP-CSA-JAVA/CSA_JAVA-Course/README.md

 “I used to tape my lecture classes so I could fill in my sketchy notes afterwards.
 Now that I’m using the Cornell system, my notes are complete and organized in much less time.
 And my regular five-minute reviews make learning almost painless.
 No more taping and listening twice.”

 — A student at Southern Methodist University

 You will have noticed that all methods end with the same step: reviewing your notes as soon as possible after class.
 Any review of your notes is helpful (reading them, copying them into your computer, or even recasting them using another note-taking method).
 But THINK!
 Make your review of notes a thoughtful activity, not a mindless process.
 When you review your notes, think about questions you still have and determine how you will get the answers.
 (From the next class?
 Studying with a friend?
 Looking up material in your text or on the net?)
 Examine how the material applies to the course; make connections with notes from other class sessions, with material in your text, and with concepts covered in class discussions.
 Finally, it’s fun to think about how the material in your notes applies to real life.
 Consider this both at the very strategic level (as in “What does this material mean to me in relation to what I want to do with my life?”) as well as at a very mundane level (as in, “Is there anything cool here I can work into a conversation with my friends?”).

-Instructor Handouts
+#### Instructor Handouts

 Some instructors hand out or post their notes or their PowerPoint slides from their lectures.
 These handouts should never be considered a substitute for taking notes in class.
 They are a very useful complement and will help you confirm the accuracy of your notes, but they do not involve you in the process of learning as well as your own notes do.
 After class, review your notes with highlighter in hand and mark keywords and ideas in your notes.
 This will help you write a summary of the class in your own words.

-General Tips on Note-Taking
+### General Tips on Note-Taking

 Regardless of what note-taking method you choose, there are some note-taking habits you should get into for all circumstances and all courses:

-1. Be prepared.
-Make sure you have the tools you need to do the job.
+1.	**Be prepared:** Make sure you have the tools you need to do the job.
 If you are using a notebook, be sure you have it with you and that you have enough paper.
 Also be sure to have your pen (as well as a spare) and perhaps a pen with different-coloured ink to use for emphasis.
 If you are taking notes on your laptop, make sure the battery is charged!
 Select the application that lends itself best to your style of note-taking.
 Microsoft Word works very well for outline notes, but you might find taking notes in Excel to work best if you are working within the Cornell method.
 (It’s easier to align your thoughts in the cue or recall column to your notes in the right column.
 Just be sure you keep one idea per row!)

-2. Write on only one side of the paper.
-This will allow you to integrate your reading notes with your class notes.
+2.	**Write on only one side of the paper:** This will allow you to integrate your reading notes with your class notes.

-3. Label, number, and date all notes at the top of each page.
-This will help you keep organized.
+3.	**Label, number, and date all notes at the top of each page:** This will help you keep organized.

-4. When using a laptop, position it such that you can see the instructor and white board right over your screen.
-This will keep the instructor in your field of vision even if you have to glance at your screen or keyboard from time to time.
+4.	**When using a laptop, position it such that you can see the instructor and white board right over your screen:** This will keep the instructor in your field of vision even if you have to glance at your screen or keyboard from time to time.
 Make sure your focus remains with the instructor and not on your laptop.
 A word of caution about laptops for note-taking: use them if you are very adept at keyboarding, but remember that not all note-taking methods work well on laptops because they do not easily allow you to draw diagrams and use special notations (scientific and math formulas, for example).
-5. Don’t try to capture everything that is said.
-Listen for the big ideas and write them down.
+5.	**Don’t try to capture everything that is said:** Listen for the big ideas and write them down.
 Make sure you can recognize the instructor’s emphasis cues and write down all ideas and keywords the instructor emphasizes.
 Listen for clues like “the four causes were…” or “to sum up.…”

-6. Copy anything the instructor writes on the board.
-It’s likely to be important.
+6.	**Copy anything the instructor writes on the board:** It’s likely to be important.

-7. Leave space between ideas.
-This allows you to add additional notes later (e.g. notes on the answer to a question you or one of your classmates asked).
+7.	**Leave space between ideas:** This allows you to add additional notes later (e.g. notes on the answer to a question you or one of your classmates asked).

-8. Use signals and abbreviations.
-The ones you use are up to you, but be consistent so you will know exactly what you mean by “att.” when you review your notes.
+8.	**Use signals and abbreviations:** The ones you use are up to you, but be consistent so you will know exactly what you mean by “att.” when you review your notes.
 You may find it useful to keep a key to your abbreviations in all your notebooks.

-9. Use some method for identifying your own thoughts and questions to keep them separate from what the instructor or textbook author is saying.
-Some students use different colour ink; others box or underline their own thoughts.
+9.	**Use some method for identifying your own thoughts and questions to keep them separate from what the instructor or textbook author is saying:** Some students use different colour ink; others box or underline their own thoughts.
 Do whatever works for you.

-10. Create a symbol to use when you fall behind or get lost in your note-taking.
-Jot down the symbol, leave some space, and focus on what the instructor is covering now.
+10.	**Create a symbol to use when you fall behind or get lost in your note-taking:** Jot down the symbol, leave some space, and focus on what the instructor is covering now.
 Later you can ask a classmate or the professor to help you fill in what you missed, or you can find it in your textbook.

-11. Review your notes as soon after class as possible (the same day is best).
-This is the secret to making your notes work!
+11.	**Review your notes as soon after class as possible (the same day is best):** This is the secret to making your notes work!
 Use the recall column to call out the key ideas and organize facts.
 Fill in any gaps in your notes and clean up or redraw hastily drawn diagrams.

-12. Write a summary of the main ideas of the class in your own words.
-This process is a great aid to recall.
+12.	**Write a summary of the main ideas of the class in your own words:** This process is a great aid to recall.
 Be sure to include any conclusions from the lecture or discussion.

-13. Use notes when preparing for a test or doing an assignment.
-Your notes usually have a summary of the most important points and are useful for making sure you incorporate important concepts in your assignments and for focusing on the main concepts when studying for tests and exams.
+13.	**Use notes when preparing for a test or doing an assignment:** Your notes usually have a summary of the most important points and are useful for making sure you incorporate important concepts in your assignments and for focusing on the main concepts when studying for tests and exams.

-This video provides some great tips for note-taking as well.
-Video: “How to Take Great Notes” (length 5:08)
-Exercise: Journal Entry
+**Exercise:** Journal Entry

 Choose one of your classes where you normally take notes.
 Make a conscious effort to use the Cornell method with either the outline or concept map method for taking your notes.
 Follow as many steps listed previously as possible.
 Now compare these notes with those you took in the previous class.
 Are your new notes more useful?
 What did you like about taking notes this way?
 What are some of the things you need to work on improving?
 (Remember this will get much easier with more practice.)
 Write your thoughts down.

-What If You Miss Class?
+**What If You Miss Class?**
 Clearly the best way to learn class material is to be at the class and to take your own notes.
 In university, regular attendance is expected.
 But life happens.
 On occasion, you may have to miss a class or lecture.
 When this happens, here are some strategies you can use to make up for it:
-•	Check with the instructor to see if there is another section of the class you can attend.
+- Check with the instructor to see if there is another section of the class you can attend.
 Never ask the instructor “Did I miss anything important?”
 (Think about what that’s saying and you’ll see it’s rather insulting.)
-•	If the instructor posts his or her lectures as a podcast, listen to the lecture online and take notes.
+- If the instructor posts his or her lectures as a podcast, listen to the lecture online and take notes.
 If the instructor uses PowerPoint slides, request a copy (or download them if posted) and review them carefully, jotting down your own notes and questions.
 Review your notes with a classmate who did attend.
-•	You may want to borrow class notes from a classmate.
+- You may want to borrow class notes from a classmate.
 If you do, don’t just copy them and insert them in your notebook.
 They will not be very helpful.
 When you borrow notes from a classmate, you should photocopy them and then review them carefully and mark your copy with your own notes and questions.
 Use your textbook to try to fill in the gaps.
 Finally, schedule a study session with the person who gave you the notes to review the material and confirm your understanding.
-•	If none of these options is available for you, use the course syllabus to determine what was covered in the class, then write a short paper (two pages or so) on the material using the class readings and reliable online sources.
+- If none of these options is available for you, use the course syllabus to determine what was covered in the class, then write a short paper (two pages or so) on the material using the class readings and reliable online sources.
 See your instructor during office hours to review your key findings and to answer any questions you still may have.

-Group Notes: A Collaborative Approach
+#### Group Notes: A Collaborative Approach

 Groups within a class can take notes together using file-sharing software on the Cloud such as Google Docs.
 The individuals in the group can add to the document in real time as different individuals are adding themselves.
 This creates a collaborative document that all can use, download, (or adapt).
 This won’t work for all situations but can be very useful especially in a fast-moving classroom.

-Keeping Your Notes
+#### Keeping Your Notes

 Class is over, and you have a beautiful set of notes in your spiral notebook or saved in your laptop.
 You have written the summary of the class in your own words.
 Now what?
 Start by organizing your notes.
 We recommend you use a three-ring binder for each of your subjects.
 Print your notes if you used a computer.
 If you used note cards, insert them in plastic photo holders for binders.
 Group all notes from a class or unit together in a section; this includes class notes, reading notes, and instructor handouts.
 You might also want to copy the instructor’s syllabus for the unit on the first page of the section.